 The purpose of this appendix is to evaluate the economic feasibility of providing coastal storm damage risk reduction along the southern coast of Rhode Island, in Washington County.
-This appendix will provide details for major decision points along the study timeline beginning with the original study areas through the selection of the National Economic Development (NED) alternative.
+This appendix will provide details for major decision points along the study timeline beginning with the original study areas through the Agency Decision Milestone and the selection of the National Economic Development (NED) alternative.
 The analysis includes an evaluation of existing coastal storm damages, evaluation of alternatives, and calculation of coastal storm damage reduction benefits.
-Structural and non-structural plans were screened for cost-effectiveness based on with- and without-project damages and calculation of benefit-cost ratios.
+Structural and non-structural plans were screened for cost-effectiveness based on withand without-project damages and calculation of benefit-cost ratios.
 The economic analysis is consistent with Federal water resources policies and practices, including Economic and Environmental Principles and Guidelines for Water and Related Land Resources Implementation Studies (P&G, 1983) and the Corps Planning Guidance Notebook (ER-1105-2-100, 22 April 2000).
-Costs and benefits are evaluated at the August 2016 price level using the 2016 Federal interest rate for water resources projects of 3.125%.
+The Tentatively Selected Plan for a non-structural solution was based on 2016 price levels and the FY16 Federal Discount Rate of 3.125 percent.
+The final analysis of the NED Plan and the Locally Preferred Plan are evaluated at the 2016 price level using the 2017 Federal Discount Rate of 2.875 percent.
+An update to the current FY18 Federal Discount Rate of 2.75 percent is also provided in section 18 at the end of this document.

-2.0 Description of Original Study Areas
+2.0 Description of Study Area